etzinis/sudo_rm_rf/README.md

 # Sudo rm -rf: Efficient Networks for Universal Sound Source Separation

-TLDR; I think the main contribution of this paper is not to simply talk about another boring neural network architecture that works for audio source separation.
+TLDR; I think the main contribution of this paper is not to only talk about a new neural network architecture that works for audio source separation.
 I think of this paper as a way to express what actually is __"model complexity"__?
 In this paper we follow a more holistic approach on considering various aspects which are cumbersome for training or running neural models.
 Mainly, we care about:
 1. The number of floating point operations (FLOPs)
 2. Actual memory requirements on the device (in bytes)
 3. Time for completing a single forward or backward pass